 Find Your Way aims to be a programme that is tailored to each participant’s professional development needs, determined by them, with a balance between a flexible programme of mentoring, training and meetings within a 9-month structure.
 There are key elements that the ABO expects the group to attend e.g. the first three group meetings, the ABO Conference/ the Fresh Thinking session, the residential course and the final group meeting.
 The rest of the programme should fit around their working life.

 Participation in the programme will provide the following outcomes:

 - Increased individual motivation, confidence, morale, productivity, focus and creative enterprise

 - Fresh Thinking to help drive the industry forward

 - New skills (hard and soft) that can be shared in the participants’ home organisations

 - Mentored employees will better understand the value of collaboration and sharing of information, bringing new thinking to their home organisation

 If you have any specific questions about the programme please contact Fiona Harvey, ABO at firstname.lastname@example.org

 The 2015-16 pilot programme year participants were: Cath Arlidge, CBSO; Flo Ambrose, Royal College of Music, Tim Davy, London Symphony Orchestra, Patrick McCarthy, Ulster Orchestra and Sue Voysey, The Halle.
-The 2016-17 programme year participants were: Anthony Brice, Academy of Ancient Music; Jenny Chadwick, Academy of St Martin in the Fields; Matt Downes, Welsh National Orchestra; Jeongmin Kim, London Philharmonic Orchestra; James Thomas, Sinfonia Cymru; and Alex Walden, BBC Concert Orchestra.
+The 2016-17 programme participants were: Anthony Brice, Academy of Ancient Music; Jenny Chadwick, Academy of St Martin in the Fields; Matt Downes, Welsh National Opera; Jeongmin Kim, London Philharmonic Orchestra; James Thomas, Sinfonia Cymru; and Alex Walden, BBC Concert Orchestra.